LeaVerou/lea.verou.me/blog/2023/going-lean/index.md

 ## Public or private repo?

-One of the hardest dilemmas was whether to (eventually) make the repo for this website public or private.
+One of the hardest dilemmas was whether to make the repo for this website public or private.

 Overall, I was happy to have most files be public, but there were a few things I wanted to keep private:
 - Drafts (some drafts I’m ok to share publicly, but not all)
 - Private pages (e.g. in the previous site I had a password-protected page with my details for conference organizers)

-Unfortunately, right now it’s all-or-nothing, even if only one file needs to be private, the whole repo needs to be private (I don’t think it has to be this way, and I [tweeted about this](https://twitter.com/LeaVerou/status/1652806575973605378))
+Unfortunately, right now it’s all-or-nothing, even if only one file needs to be private, the whole repo needs to be private (I don’t think it has to be this way, and I [tweeted about this](https://twitter.com/LeaVerou/status/1652806575973605378)).

 Making the repo public does have many advantages:
 - Transparency is one of my core values, and this is in line with it.